KennyWho/hapi-api-doc-cn/API.md

 - `data` - an object with:

     - `credentials` - (required) object representing the authenticated entity.
-    - `artifacts` - (optional) authentication artifacts object specific to the authentication scheme.
+    - `artifacts` - (可选) authentication artifacts object specific to the authentication scheme.

-Return value: an internal authentication object.
+返回值: an internal authentication object.

 #### <a name="h.entity()" /> `h.entity(options)`